Always a Bride (1953 film)

 Always a Bride is a 1953 British comedy film directed by Ralph Smart and starring Peggy Cummins, Terence Morgan and Ronald Squire.
-The film's sets were designed by Maurice Carter.
+It was written by Peter Jones and Smart.

 Plot

 A British father and daughter work a confidence trick up and down the luxury hotels of the French Riviera by posing as a newly married couple.
 Trouble begins, however, when the daughter falls in love with a tax investigator.